Buckie: Leisure

-Like other towns in the area, Buckie is well served by golf courses, with clubs at the eastern and western peripheries.
-To the eastern extremity with a spectacular clifftop location lies Strathlene Golf Course, which stretches almost all the way to the village of Findochty; while to the west, also on a clifftop, lies Buckpool Golf Club, which reaches towards the village of Portgordon.
+Buckie has two golf courses, at the eastern and western peripheries.
+To the eastern extremity lies Strathlene Golf Course, which stretches almost all the way to the village of Findochty; while to the west lies Buckpool Golf Club, which reaches towards the village of Portgordon.

 Adjacent to Buckie High School is Victoria Park, home of Buckie Thistle Football Club.
-Although The Jags had been consistently high finishers in the Highland Football League, the league title had eluded the club since 1958.
-The long wait ended on 1 May 2010 when an away win at Wick Academy F.C. sealed a first championship in 52 years.
-The championship was retained in May 2011 by a 2–1 victory over nearest rivals Deveronvale in the last match of the season, with Buckie scoring the winner in the final minute.
+Although The Jags were consistently high finishers in the Highland Football League, the league title had eluded the club for decades until 2010, when an away win at Wick Academy F.C. sealed a first championship in 52 years.
+The championship was retained in 2011 in the last match of the season, with Buckie scoring the winner in the final minute.
+Since then the club has won the league twice more, in 2017 and 2024.
 The 1950s was a decade when all trophies available were regularly won.
 During this era Buckie Thistle travelled to Hampden Park to meet Queen's Park in a Scottish Cup 4th round replay on 30 October 1954, winning 2–1, becoming the first and, to this day, only senior non-league club to have won a competitive match at the national stadium.
-The board has developed the stadium in recent years, adding a function hall within the ground so that sponsors and match-goers can enjoy licensed and catering facilities pre- and post-match.
+The board has developed the stadium in recent years, adding a function hall so that sponsors and match-goers can enjoy licensed and catering facilities.

-In Buckpool, next door to Buckpool Golf Club, is the Merson Park home of Buckie Rovers Football Club.
+In Buckpool, next door to Buckpool Golf Club, is Merson Park, home of Buckie Rovers Football Club.
 The Rovers are members of the Scottish Junior Football Association and play in that body's North First Division (East).
 At one time they played at Victoria Park, alternating home fixtures with their senior cousins but when Buckie Thistle were suffering an episode of extreme financial distress the decision was taken to move to a new facility at the municipal Merson Park.
-The Merson Park ground has only a perimeter fence and dugouts differentiating it from a municipal pitch and there are no covered or seated facilities at all.
+The Merson Park ground has only a perimeter fence and dugouts differentiating it from a municipal pitch and there are no covered or seated facilities.